gloryofrobots/arza/README.md

     io:print -1 it will be interpreted as sexpr (- io:print 1) you need to type
     io:print (-1) instead
 * Custom operators can be created but they will be exported only from prelude, if declared in other module they will remain local
-* lack of macrosses
+* Lack of macrosses
+* Lack of tail call elimination and other optimizations common to functional languages
+* Because every function call in obin is trampolined as one VM loop iteration, there are no way to easily call obin code from native code
+* Current obin implementation is a draft, so many things need to be optimized for speed and memory

-Obin scripts are placed in test/obin
+Obin scripts are placed in test/obin, where
-* \_\_lib__ folder contains stdlib
+* obin_py/test/obin/\_\_lib__ folder contains obin stdlib
-* tests folder contains testing scripts
+* obin_py/test/tests folder contains testing scripts

-*
-Some code (big enums, repeating blocks) generated in manual mode from scripts in obin_py/generators, but using them are not necessary.
+Some code (big enums, repeating blocks) generated from scripts in obin_py/generators.
+Generation is not automatic, I manually run some script and copy paste it's stdout.
 To run interpreter
 ```
 cd obin_py